Wondering where to live in Singapore? We give you the rundown on the city's hip neighbourhoods.

 10. East Coast

-The way of life is totally different at East Coast.
+The way of life is totally different in East Coast.
 Everything here is calmer and slower, so don’t expect gargantuan malls.
-Instead, you’ll be welcomed with storied shophouses at Joo Chiat, a slew of cafes at Siglap and an array of bars and eateries along East Coast Road.
+Instead, you’ll be welcomed with storied shophouses at Joo Chiat, a slew of cafes at Siglap, and an array of bars and eateries along East Coast Road.
 The only downside is that there are no MRT stations nearby at the moment (hey, it’s all part of the slow life movement).
 But, the numerous bus services and close access to ECP and PIE highways make up for it.
 Not convinced?
 You’ll be just a few minutes away from the pristine shores of East Coast Park.

 11. Chinatown

 Frequently visited by tourists and locals alike, this heritage enclave needs no introduction.
 From a trio of food courts (Hong Lim Food Centre, Chinatown Complex Food Centre and People’s Park Food Centre) to a dizzying array of Asian eateries, you’ll never go hungry.
-For international flavours and great cocktails, you can easily make your way to trendy neighbouring areas like Ann Siang Hill, Club Street, Amoy Street, Duxton Hill and Keong Saik Road by foot.
+For international flavours and great cocktails, you can easily make your way to trendy neighbouring areas like Ann Siang Hill, Club Street, Amoy Street, Duxton Hill and Keong Saik Road on foot.

-12. Sentosa
+12. Woodlands

-So you’re all about the island life?
+So you’re all about island life?
 Sentosa beckons!
 Sentosa Cove, the residential area, boasts mansions and condominium complexes with panoramic views of the South China Sea.
 Plus, the island is peppered with top-notch hotels, restaurants, beach clubs and pristine beaches – the fun truly never stops.
 For your daily essentials, there’s the waterfront shopping mall at Quayside Isle.
 But it’s worth mentioning that all this comes at a steep rental price, just so you know.